Collection inventory

 The College continued to grow rapidly over the years.
 After a brief reprieve from Syracuse, Comfort returned to establish the Syracuse Museum of Fine Arts (now the Everson Museum) in 1900.
 Students of the College worked closely with the museum, adding fine arts exhibitions to the long list of events in which they partook.
 After the turn of the century, the College gained momentum.
 Seen as a cultural center, it had adapted well to the changing times and growth in student population, developing more fine arts programs, unique classes, and ways to open itself up to the surrounding community.
 Student groups began to sprout up as well.
 The Boar's Head Dramatic Society was founded as a performance group in 1905 and would continue for many decades.
 In 1910 the Department of Oratory was founded, which would eventually evolve into the School of Speech and Dramatic Arts in 1913.
 The early twentieth century was a period of great growth for the College.

 In 1945, after the end of World War II, the College was reorganized into three schools: the School of Architecture, the School of Art, and the School of Music.
 This change was made to ensure that each field, and its subsequent programs, received the best direction and most attention possible.
 Enrollment boomed post-war and, coupled with the new design of the College, the Schools were in search of places to expand.
-In the years after the war, art study rooms were developed, as well a photography center, new music rehearsal spaces, and a ceramics lab.
+In the years after the war, art study rooms were developed, as well as a photography center, new music rehearsal spaces, and a ceramics lab.
 Operatic performance was added to the long list of potential areas of study, and the College thrived under the new, fortified leadership.

-In 1972, the College of Fine Arts was disbanded and the College of Visual and Performing Arts (VPA) took its place, comprising of the School of Art, the Drama Department, the School of Music, and the Department of Speech Communication.
+In 1972, the College of Fine Arts was disbanded and the College of Visual and Performing Arts (VPA) took its place, comprising the School of Art, the Drama Department, the School of Music, and the Department of Speech Communication.

 Scope and Content Note